STONER22/PayAndTalk/README.md

 for joining the Clubhouse (via an invite).

 To get started, create a Clubhouse room from your primary account.
-After that, open http://localhost:8080/ and enter invite url and set a moderator permission to bot
+After that, open login.py file and login in.

 ### Run
 1. Clone this repository